Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Experimental Set-Up

 \subsection{Hyperparameter Tuning}

-Most methods are highly dependent on their hyperparameters.
-Hence, finding those that give the best performance is crucial.
+The hyperparameters are tuned to maximises the AUC-PR on the validation set.
 However, it is not feasible to tune these using a grid search.
-As the methods often have multiple hyperparameters, the number of combinations increases exponentially.
-Transaction networks are very large, which results in a relative long training time for each individual combination of hyperparameters.
-Therefore, we tune the hyperparameters efficiently via Optuna~\cite{optuna_2019}, whereby we give a range of possible values to select from.
-We relied on optuna's default \texttt{TPESampler} sampler.
-After these trials, the combination is retained that maximises the AUC-PR on the validation set.
-The ranges are summarised in Table~\ref{tab:hyperparam}.
-These are based on the ones often used in the literature.
+As the methods often have many hyperparameters, the number of combinations increases exponentially.
+Additionally, transaction networks are very large, which results in a relative long training time for each individual combination of hyperparameters.
+Therefore, we tune the hyperparameters efficiently via Optuna~\citep{optuna_2019}, whereby we give a range of possible values to select from.
+We use optuna's default \texttt{TPESampler} sampler.

+The ranges are summarised in Table~\ref{tab:hyperparam sup} and~\ref{tab:hyperparam unsup}, for supervised and unsupervised learning, respectively.
+We add superscript S and U to indicate that tuning is done for supervised and unsupervised learning, respectively.
 A model only based on the intrinsic features (IF) is included.
 The number of trials is set to 50 for DeepWalk and node2vec, and 100 for the GNNs.

+Since the IBM data set is much larger, scalability in both time and memory are very important.
+Especially DeepWalk and node2vec take much time to run.
+The higher average degree also makes transition probability calculations more expensive.
+That is why the number of epochs for calculating the embedding are capped at 100.
+The attention mechanism of GAT is conditional on the query node, meaning that attention is learned for each node pair.
+To be able to train the model in memory, we limit the attention head to a maximum of two.

-The decoders used for classification all have a fixed architecture (Section~\ref{subsec:model}).
-For the GNNs, the training of the decoder weights happens simultaneously as the other weights during training.
+All decoders used for classification have a fixed architecture (Section~\ref{subsec:model}).
+For the GNNs, the training of the decoder weights happens simultaneously with the other weights during training.
 For the manual and shallow representation features, the decoder/classifier needs to be trained afterwards.
 The only hyperparameter tuned is the number of epochs.
-The results are presented in parentheses in Table~\ref{tab:hyperparam}.